ssheraliev/ml-dip-workshop/README.md

-## 🚀 Coding Assistant: local RAG powered Development companion
+## 🚀 Coding Assistant: RAG powered development companion

-Tired of sifting through documentation or online forums for coding help?
-Meet the **Coding Assistant**, a powerful tool designed to bring relevant knowledge directly to your fingertips, running entirely on local machine
+Tired of sifting through documentation, fear to expose sensitive data?
+Meet the **Coding Python and ML assistant**, a powerful tool designed to bring relevant knowledge directly to your fingertips, running entirely on local machine

 ---

 ### ✨ Goal

 The core mission?
-To significantly **enhance the capabilities of a Large Language Models (LLM)** by building a robust **Retrieval Augmented Generation (RAG)** system.
+To significantly **enhance the capabilities of Large Language Models (LLM)** by building a robust **Retrieval Augmented Generation (RAG)** system that helps to generate mature Pythonic solution, assist with troubleshooting, craft meaningful ML solutions

 ---

 ### 🛠️ How It Works (Functionality)

-This assistant is built around several key components working in harmony:
+Assistant is built around several key components working in harmony:

 * 💾 **Indexing & Knowledge Base:**
-    * Ingests knowledge from specific, authoritative sources (currently **Python PEP8**, **Google Python Style Guide**,  and **Google ML Rules**).
+    * Ingests knowledge from specific, authoritative sources (currently **Python PEP8**, **Google's Python Style Guide**,  and **Google ML Rules**).
     * Stores this knowledge persistently in a **Vector Store** for efficient retrieval.

 * 🧠 **Intelligent Runtime:**